The Sixth Seal is the Seven Last Plagues and Christ’s Return.

 The Sixth Seal is Christ’s Return.

-The sixth seal is later than the sixth plague.
-Both refer to “the great day” but, while the sixth plague is the PREPARATION for “the war of the great day” (Rev 16:14), in the sixth seal, that “great day … has (ALREADY) come” (Rev 6:17).
+Both the sixth seal and the sixth plague refer to “the great day.”
+However, while the sixth plague is the preparation for “the war of the great day” (Rev 16:14), in the sixth seal, that “great day … has (already) come” (Rev 6:17).

 The sixth seal is also later than the seventh plague.
-While, in the seventh plague, the people still refuse to repent (Rev 16:21; cf. Rev 16:9, 11), in the sixth seal they hide in the mountains from “the wrath of the Lamb” (Rev 6:15-17).
+In the seventh plague, the people still refuse to repent (Rev 16:21; cf. Rev 16:9, 11), but in the sixth seal, they hide in the mountains from “the wrath of the Lamb” (Rev 6:15-17).
+Show More

-As discussed above, the sixth seal divides the people of the world between the living and the dead:
+As discussed above, the sixth seal divides the people of the world between two great multitudes:

-• Those who refused to repent hide from Him (Rev 6:17) and
+• Those who had refused to repent hide from Him (Rev 6:17) and

 • The innumerable multitude stands before Him (Rev 7:9).